 And it shouldn’t stop there.

-You can apply the same strategy to other sites and accounts, including Twitter, Facebook, LinkedIn, Google+, Instagram, Pinterest and more.
+You can apply the same strategy to other sites and accounts, including Twitter, Facebook, LinkedIn, Instagram, Pinterest, and more.

-Each of these sites is an opportunity to create some location based SEO.
+Each site is an opportunity to create local SEO for real estate investors.
 (For example, if you specialize in selling homes in Chicago, you may consider a Twitter handle like @BuyChicagoHomes.

-5. Extend Your Location Based SEO With Additional Differentiation
+5. Extend Your Local SEO With Additional Differentiation

 Notice in the picture above the suggestions Google is giving me.